 Forms to request an explanation or file a petition are available at the Educational Affairs Division.
-See the Educational Affairs Division notices and postings for details.
+See the Educational Affairs Division notices and postings for details on the university homepage.

 Individual guidance

 If you have not acquired enough credits to graduate or are having other academic problems, your supervising instructor will give you individual guidance.
 Students will be notified about individual guidance by their supervising instructor at the beginning of the spring or fall semester quarter if needed.